 Other forms of treatment

-• Brace: Using a brace in the initial phases of your injury can be very helpful to give your knee the rest it needs.
+- Orthotist: An orthotist can recommend and prescribe a knee brace and crutches according to the severity of your injury.
+A brace can help with healing, especially in the acute phase of your injury.
 However, there should be a management plan in place, to make sure that you move and use your knee independently again.

 Is surgery an option?